 Human Error – The start, not the end

 An incident investigation should not end with human error.
 That label is used constantly, but it’s too generic.
 Specifics within an error must be identified.
 The root cause analysis should contain exactly what the error was.
 If a valve was mistakenly left open, don’t label it as "human error," label it accurately as "valve left open."
-Organizations have a bad habit of confusing the classification of an incident with the analysis.
+Organizations have a bad habit of confusing the classification of an incident with analysis of an incident.
 Classification and analysis are two separate activities.

 Many organizations use an old model for addressing human error.
 They find out who made the error, then tell them to stop.
-This can include coaching, counselling or redirecting the employee.
+This can include coaching, counseling or redirecting the employee.
 It also involves letting the employees know how serious the company is about preventing errors.
 It may start with a letter in that employee’s personnel file.
-It may then escalate into a few days off or even termination depending on the magnitude of the mistake.
-The message is “don’t make errors – we’re serious.”
+It may then escalate into a few days off or even termination, depending on the magnitude of the mistake.
+The message is, “Don’t make errors – we’re serious.”
 Creating a perception of blame within an organization is the most effective way of disengaging people from the company’s problem-solving effort.

-Initially management thinks a process focus is soft.
+Initially, management thinks a process focus is soft.
 The perception is a process approach doesn’t want to hurt anyone’s feelings or hold anyone accountable.
 Fortunately, it has less to do with feelings and more to do with how exactly to perform the specific steps within a task.
 That is an objective exercise.
-The most knowledgeable people on your work processes might be the PhDs in the room or it might be the front-line guy who works on 3rd shift.
-It just depends which part we’re talking about.
-Focusing on work process will set expectations at much different level of detail.
-Well beyond what most organizations consider adequate.
+The most knowledgeable people on your work processes might be the PhD in the room or it might be the frontline guy who works on 3rd shift.
+It depends on which part we’re talking about.
+Focusing on work process will set expectations at a much different level of detail well beyond what most organizations consider adequate.
 A process approach doesn’t erode accountability, it raises it.